 - A non-refundable application fee of $57 ($30 ITA fee + $27 Acceptd fee) is required for each solo entry—Fontana, Johnson, Smith, Marsteller, Wiehe, Gagliardi, ITA Alto, Roberts, Kleinhammer and Van Haney.
 A non-refundable $102 application fee ($75 ITA fee + $27 Acceptd fee) is required for each ensemble entry—Quartet, Winding and Remington.

 - Applicants should strictly follow the Recording Guidelines document.
-Absolutely no editing of any kind is permitted within a solo piece, a movement of a larger work, or an orchestral excerpt.
+Absolutely no editing of any kind is permitted within a solo piece.
 Editing is defined as any alteration to the recorded performance from the first to the last note.
 (It is permitted to trim the beginning or end of each file, i.e. before the music begins or after it concludes.)
+Individual movements or excerpts may be recorded separately only where specifically allowed in the competition rules.

 - Applicants are not allowed to post pictures, video, or audio from the recording sessions online or to social media until after finalists have been formally announced by the International Trombone Association.

-- Attendance at the 2017 International Trombone Festival the University of Redlands in Redlands, CA, USA is required of all finalists.
-Finalists and winning ensemble members are required to confirm their participation at the 2017 ITF by March 15, 2017 in order to guarantee their finalist position.
-Alternates or runners-up may be invited to replace any contestant who fails to confirm by March 15, 2017.
+- Attendance at the 2018 International Trombone Festival at the University of Iowa in Iowa City, Iowa, USA is required of all finalists.
+Finalists and winning ensemble members are required to confirm their participation at the 2018 ITF by March 15, 2018 in order to guarantee their finalist position.
+Alternates or runners-up may be invited to replace any contestant who fails to confirm by March 15, 2018.

 - All finalists will be required to perform in the final round with the accompanist or rhythm section provided by the ITA.